Looting and flames erupt in Minneapolis amid growing protests over George Floyd's death

 “We want them to know Duluth is watching them and we won’t be silent,” Moon said.

-After almost three hours of standing and marching, the protestors — a group that dwindled down to about 50 people — crowded around Duluth Police Sgt.
+After almost three hours of standing and marching, the protesters — a group that dwindled down to about 50 people — crowded around Duluth Police Sgt.
 Tony Radloff’s car, yelling and chanting more.

 “Is my son next?” cried Brayleigh Keliin, a 19-year-old with a seven-month-old named Kingston.
 The baby’s father, Joe Carter, who is black, had a target painted on his back in red.